Teen-age girl in electronic wheelchair outside in park-like setting in summer looking at an attentive, friendly black and white dog.

 Tisagenlecleucel, CAR T cell therapy, FDA approved 2017

-Talimogene laherparepvec, genetically modified viral therapy, FDA approved 2015
+Talimogene laherparepvec, genetically modified viral therapy, LV, FDA approved 2015

 Ciltacabtagene autoleucel, CAR T cell therapy, FDA approved 2022